 As in Chinese, 'Sunday' is known as the 'week day' or 'day of the week'.
 Like Chinese 星期 xīngqī, which alludes to the planetary names brought to China by the Buddhists over a millennium ago, гараг garag 'planet' refers to the planetary naming familiar from Tibetan.
 However, the Tibetan planetary names themselves are no longer in general use for days of the week in Mongolian as spoken in China.

 The Buryat language is a variety of Mongolian spoken in Buryatia (Russian Federation), Mongolia and China.
 In China and Mongolia it is treated as a dialect of Mongolian.
 However, in Russia an independent literary standard has been set up using the Cyrillic script.
 Buryat is an endangered language in Russia.

 Buryat as standardised in Russia uses a system of numbering the days of the week:

 |гарагай нэгэн||гарагай хоёр||гарагай гурбан||гарагай дүрбэн||гарагай табан||гарагай зургаан||гарагай долоон|

 |garagaj nägän||garagaj ȟojor||garagaj gurban||garagaj dürbän||garagaj taban||garagaj zurgaan||garagaj doloon|

 |'one of the week'||'two of the week'||'three of the week'||'four of the week'||'five of the week'||'six of the week'||'seven of the week'|

-These names follow the Inner Mongolian format, using the term гараг garag, 'planet' or 'week'.
+The names follow the Inner Mongolian format, using the term гараг garag, 'planet' or 'week'.
 Since it is found both to the north and the south of modern Mongolia, his suggests that the "гараг garag plus genitive" format may previously have been more widespread in Mongolian-speaking areas.